TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 > work, both AGP and PCIe models.
 As far as we know, there is nothing that
 > can remotely compare to these cards in terms of flexibility.

-I can relate some tearing issue with nvidia cards i am able to fight with `vsync` related options of emulators.
-This issue does not affect the Radeon.
+I can relate some tearing issue with nvidia cards i was able to fight with `vsync` related options of emulators.
+This issue does not affect Radeon cards.

 -   Ubuntu 16.10 (Yakkety Yak)